A Play in The Westchester Review!

 One of the many unmissable sights of Trafalgar Castle, Whitby…

 That’s the history of The History of Us.
 Now, it appears in the WINTER ISSUE of THE WESTCHESTER REVIEW and I could not be happier about its coming into print!
 Here’s links where you can read the play.
-Click the image to go directly to THE WESTCHESTER REVIEW homepage:

 Click the link below to go to the play itself: